simonheb/geocodehere/README.md

 Geocode locations in Stata using HERE maps (Nokia).
 It is required to obtain HERE maps API credentials, which will be cost-free and takes only a few seconds, provided that you stay below 100,000 monthly transactions.

-Install the SSC version using:
+The SSC version is outdated.
+To install the latest version from github write:
->ssc install geocodehere
+# net describe geocodehere, from(https://raw.githubusercontent.com/simonheb/geocodehere/master/)

 The git version is usually more up to date than the ssc version